DunnB-Dev/Lab1_Computational_Thinking/README.md

 # Submission Requirements

 Submit all your C# files with proper documentation:
-- [ ] `dataProcessor.cs` - Your code to calculate the totals and averages from Activity 2
+- [ ] `dataProcessor.cs` - Your code to calculate the totals and averages from Phase 1
-- [ ] `academicAdvisor.cs` - Your complete academic advisor program
 - [ ] `pseudocode.txt` - Your pseudocode for the advisor program
+- [ ] `academicAdvisor.cs` - Your complete academic advisor program from Phase 2

 **Code Requirements**:
 - [ ] Code uses meaningful variable names